appmonit/app_monit_gem/README.md

 ### Query

-You can use the following metrics to query your data:
+You can use the following methods to query your data:

 * `#count`
 * `#count_unique`